 Asthma and Smoking

-We all know that smoking is bad for your health and damages your lungs, while studies have shown that the habit can make your asthma worse.
-In short: Asthma and smoking are not a good combination.
+We all know that cigarette smoking is bad for your health and damages your lungs.
+Studies have also shown that smoking can make your asthma worse.
+In short: asthma and smoking are not a good combination.

 Smoking damages the lungs so it is especially risky to smoke if you have asthma.
 There are more than 7,000 chemicals in tobacco smoke and at least 250 are known to be harmful.
 When you inhale cigarette smoke, these harmful substances irritate and damage your airways, making you more prone to an asthma flare-up.

 There is no evidence to suggest that smoking directly causes asthma.
-However, there is research and anecdotal evidence to show that a smoking habit makes asthma worse.
+However, we know that smoking makes asthma worse.
 Here are some of the ways it can aggravate asthma:

 • Smoking triggers mucus production in the lungs, which leads to coughing.